ONESPIRIT ACCREDITED SUPERVISOR

 What sets your ministry apart from others?
 I believe we all have a unique ministry based on our lived and reflected experiences.
 I like Richard Rohr when he says “We get the most value from our work when we work most closely to our own brokenness.”

 Interested in working with John?
-Get in contact with him at the button below:
+Get in contact at the button below: